HybridDog/stochastic_texture_sampling_demo/Readme.md

 features, for example:
 * Arguments in the URL (HTTP parameters) and command-line.
-  To showcase an example texture with stochastic texture sampling, it can be helpful to initialise the state of the application to a desired state.
+  To showcase an example texture with stochastic texture sampling, it can be helpful to initialise the state of the application to a desired one.
   * Option for interpolation
   * Initial camera positions
   * Triangle grid scaling
   * URL to a texture
-* Transparency support
+* Transparency support.
-  * Give transparent pixels no weight when calculating the covariance matrix for the colour decorrelation
-  * Skip fully transparent pixels in the histogram transformation
-  * Design the background
+  With a texture with either fully transparent or opaque pixels, the colours currently look wrong (too dark).
 * Support high bit depth and wide gamut images
   * Investigate if SDL3 works better for this purpose
   * Use the monitor-specific colour profile (if possible at all)